-The request shall not contain a payload
+The request shall not contain a payload.

 Step 15 and 16 (Optional): Monitoring Event Subscription Delete Request Handling in the underlying 3GPP network

 The SCEF handles the request to delete Monitoring Event Subscription together with the 3GPP network entities.
 The SCEF returns a response to the IN-CSE with a response code of 204 NO CONTENT to acknowledge the Monitoring Event Subscription has been deleted.